Nandagopa

-According to some sources Vasudeva and Nanda were just friends, while there are sources which state the two being step-brothers.
+According to sources Vasudeva and Nanda were brothers, while there are also sources which state the two being step-brothers and good friends.
 Vasudeva takes his newborn son, Krishna, to Nanda on the night of the child's birth, so that Nanda could raise him and to protect new born Krishna from his maternal uncle Kamsa.
 The chief, who is married to Yashoda, brings up both Krishna, and his brother, Balarama.
 Krishna derives his epithet Nandanandana (son of Nanda) from him.